galaxyproject/training-material/AI-policy.md

 # GTN Generative AI Contributions Policy

 The GTN is committed to providing high-quality human-written and human-curated tutorials.
-As such, the use of AI agents to directly create GTN content is not allowed.
+As such, the use of Generative AI tools to directly create GTN content is not allowed.

 ## Summary